scalatest/scalatest-eclipse-plugin/README.rst

 *This is a work in progress.
 Please file `tickets`_ if you encounter problems.*

-building
+Building
 --------

 Maven is used to manage the build process.
-The default configuration build the project for Scala IDE 2.0.1 with Scala 2.9.2.
+The project can be built for Scala IDE 2.0.2 (stable) and master (nightly/2.1.0).

+*To build for Scala IDE 2.0.2 (stable), use

-  $ mvn clean install
+  $ mvn clean install -P scala-ide-2.0.2-scala-2.9

-*Until the build process is merged in scala-ide trunk, some extra parameters are needed:*
+*To build for Scala IDE master (nightly/2.1.0), use

   $ mvn clean install -P scala-ide-master-scala-2.9

-The available profiles are:

-* **scala-ide-2.0-scala-2.9** (default): stable Scala IDE (2.0.1) - stable Scala (2.9.2) *not available right now, building is not possible with the current Scala IDE stable update site*
-* **scala-ide-2.0.x-scala-2.9**: maintenance Scala IDE (2.0.x) - stable Scala (2.9.2)
-* **scala-ide-master-scala-2.9**: master Scala IDE (2.1.x) - stable Scala (2.9.2)
-* **scala-ide-master-scala-trunk**: master Scala IDE (2.1.x) - trunk Scala (2.10.x) *disabled right now.
-Need to find the right library versions*

 .. _scalatest: http://scalatest.org
 .. _Scala IDE: http://scala-ide.org